VoronDesign/Voron-Documentation/community/electronics/GadgetAngel/tri_monster8_spi_wiring.md

 2. Once Mainsail/Fluidd or Octoprint has been installed, the next step is to **compile and install** the Klipper Firmware, please use the above Color Pin Diagram, look for "How To Compile the [Klipper Firmware for MKS Monster 8 V1.0"](../../../build/electrical/images/MKS_Monster8-V1.0-color-PIN.pdf){:target="_blank" rel="noopener"} or an alternative source for instructions on how to compile the klipper firmware for the MKS Monster 8 V1.0 board - [See the README file](https://github.com/makerbase-mks/MKS-Monster8/tree/main/klipper%20firmware#to-compile-for-klipper-firmware){:target="_blank" rel="noopener"}

-3. Once the MCU board has the Klipper Firmware Installed, the next step is to **create/edit** the Klipper Config file (Voron2_Monster8_Config.cfg rename it to printer.cfg and replace UART with SPI; also convert from Voron 2.4 to Trident).
-Please see [the file located here by RealDeuce](https://raw.githubusercontent.com/VoronDesign/VoronUsers/master/firmware_configurations/klipper/RealDeuce/MKS-Makerbase/Monster8_v1.0_003/Voron2_Monster8_Config.cfg){:target="_blank" rel="noopener"} as a good starting point;
+3. Once the MCU board has the Klipper Firmware Installed, the next step is to **create/edit** the Klipper Config file (Voron2_Monster8_Config.cfg rename it to printer.cfg and replace UART with SPI).
+Please see [the file by RealDeuce is located here](https://raw.githubusercontent.com/VoronDesign/VoronUsers/master/firmware_configurations/klipper/RealDeuce/MKS-Makerbase/Monster8_v1.0_003/Voron2_Monster8_Config.cfg){:target="_blank" rel="noopener"} as a good starting point;

     * Please use the Color PIN Diagrams, [displayed here](../../../build/electrical/monster8_Resources#color-pin-diagram-for-mks-monster-8-v10){:target="_blank" rel="noopener"}, as a source of information;